crofoot/graphql-proxy/README.md

 ### How to use

 The current way to use graphql-proxy is to create a configuration object like the following.
-If you dont support list you can just pass can empty object
+If you don't support lists (getList, postList) you can just pass empty an object.

 ``` javascript
 config =   {